ISO 26262-Compliant Safety Analysis Methods

 1. Qualitative Safety Analysis Methods

-• Hazard and operability Analysis (HAZOP)
+• Hazard and Operability Analysis (HAZOP)

-2. Quantitative Safety Analyses Methods
+2. Quantitative Safety Analysis Methods

 • Quantitative FMEA Analyses